Mercado Pago

 What users actually needed

-I led user interviews and usability testing sessions with merchants across different business sizes and contexts.
+We ran user interviews and usability testing sessions with merchants across different business sizes and contexts.
 Four core themes emerged that shaped every design decision that followed.

 User research session with merchants